 Anyone in the hospital who isn’t a janitor has authority in that workplace, but there are also different levels of authority.

-Though anesthetists are important and serve purposes only they are able to do, it’s still important for them to wear the scrubs to get more done.
+Though anesthetists are important and serve purposes only for what they are able to do, it’s still important for them to wear scrubs to get more done.

 See also: Why Nurses Are Important?

 Someone like a cardiologist or a surgeon is only going to be seeing a couple of patients a day who have urgent needs that have to be taken care of.